livialima/linuxupskillchallenge/00-AWS-Free-Tier.md

 These instructions will walk you through using Amazon's AWS "Free Tier" (<http://aws.amazon.com>) as your VPS hosting provider.
 They are rated highly, with a very simple and slick interface.
 Although we'll be using the Free Tier, be warned that you will need to provide valid credit card information.
 (Of course, if you have a strong reason to use another provider, then by all means do so, but be sure to choose Ubuntu Server 20.04)

+## AWS free-tier, is it always free?
+The AWS Free Tier is designed to allow new users to explore and test various AWS services without incurring any costs for 12 months following the AWS sign-up date, subject to certain usage limits.
+When your 12 month free usage term expires or if your application use exceeds the tiers, you simply pay standard, pay-as-you-go service rates.
+You can extend that free usage with an Educate Pack, if you are eligible.

+## Signing up with AWS Educate pack:

+* Go to the AWS Educate website at https://aws.amazon.com/education/awseducate/
+* Click on the "Join AWS Educate" button located at the top right corner of the page.
+* Choose the option that best describes you, whether you are a student or an educator.
+* Create an AWS Educate account by filling out the required information, including your name, email address, and the name of your school or institution.
+* Once you have created your account, you can access the AWS Educate Starter Account, which includes $100 in AWS Promotional Credits, free access to over 25 AWS services, and self-paced labs and tutorials to help you get started with AWS.

+Please note that the AWS Educate program is intended for students and educators who are interested in learning about cloud computing and AWS services.
+In order to be eligible for the program, you will need to provide proof of your status as a student or educator.

 ## Signing up with AWS

 Sign-up is fairly simple - just provide your email address and a password of your choosing - along with a phone number for a 2FA - a second method of authentication.